 - (a) Access to Records.
-Contractor shall provide access by Contracting Local Organization, Texas State Soil and Water Conservation Board, Texas State Auditor's Office, or USDA-Natural Resources Conservation Service, or any of their duly authorized representatives, to any books, documents, papers, and records of the Contractor which are directly pertinent to the contract for the purpose of making audit, examination, excerpts, and transcriptions. - (b) Retention of Records.
+Contractor shall provide access by Contracting Local Organization, Texas State Soil and Water Conservation Board, or Texas State Auditor's Office, or any of their duly authorized representatives, to any books, documents, papers, and records of the Contractor which are directly pertinent to the contract for the purpose of making audit, examination, excerpts, and transcriptions. - (b) Retention of Records.
 Contractor shall retain all records requiring access per paragraph (a) above for seven (7) years after the Contracting Local Organization makes final payment under the contract and all other pending matters between the Contracting Local Organization and the Contractor under the contract are closed.